mitp7/mitp7/README.md

 # Hello, I'm Mit 👋
 #### Welcome to my profile!
-I'm a Computer Engineering Student at McMaster University, passionate about front-end development and dedicated to creating user-friendly web experiences.
+I'm a Computer Engineering graduate from McMaster University, passionate about front-end development and dedicated to creating user-friendly web experiences.
 Thanks for visiting and feel free to check out my projects below.

 #### 📫 Reach me at:
 - LinkedIn: https://www.linkedin.com/in/mit7/